CedricCabessa/coffeeconnection/README.md

 ## Installation

-Install the dependencies and the package with pip.
-You can use a venv or add the `--user` flag to avoid install the project globally.
+Install the dependencies and the package with pipenv.

 ```
-$ pip install -r requirements.txt
-$ pip install .
+$ pipenv install --deploy --system
 ```

 Write a crontab: